otherWIP/otherwip.github.io/_includes/step/README.md

 the "add-repo" step has a "dist" parameter so can be called for wheezy or quantal etc

     {{ include step/add-repo dist="wheezy" }}

+the "add-pack" step has a "pack" parameter so can be called to install emonhub or emoncms or both

+    {{ include step/add-pack pack="emonhub emoncms event-module-emoncms" }}